Alabama General Contractor License

 A non-residential general contractor must show proof of at least three projects they have completed for the classification that they are applying for.
 The Alabama contractor license application thoroughly describes the work experience requirements for each classification.

-The Alabama General Contractors license application fee is $300.
+The Alabama General Contractor license application fee is $300.

 Yes, after passing the NASCLA exam applicants will need to pass the Alabama Business.
 Law and Project Management exam.
 This exam is much less stressful than the NASCLA exam.
 It is designed to get you familiar with some of the Alabama rules and regulations.